Massachusetts Paid Family and Medical Leave is a law that provides eligible Massachusetts employees with certain paid medical and family leaves.

-As a result of the new state law, MIT has implemented a technical change in the way the leave period under the federal Family and Medical Leave Act (FMLA) is calculated.
+As a result of this state law, MIT implemented a technical change in the way the leave period under the federal Family and Medical Leave Act (FMLA) is calculated.
 MIT is required by law to provide notice of this change.

 Under the FMLA, an employee may use 12 weeks of unpaid leave within a year for certain family and medical leaves.
 The FMLA permits different methods to calculate when an employee reaches that 12 week limit.
 In determining the 12 week limit, MIT has used a “rolling” method to look backwards at prior FMLA leaves during the past year.
 As of January 1, 2021, MIT will use a forward looking method to determine the 12 weeks of FMLA eligibility.

 Under this method, the "rolling" 12-month period is measured backward from the date of an employee’s first use of FMLA leave for a given qualifying event.

 - Employee requests to begin an FMLA qualifying leave on March 1, 2021.
 The employee had used prior FMLA leaves.